LPP (company): Stores and distribution centres

-LPP’s global sourcing network is based on two distribution centres, dedicated to servicing over 1,700 stores worldwide, as well as Fulfillment Centres, supporting the company’s online sales.
-All logistics processes are designed and managed at the head office level, while the company carries out operations based on its own infrastructure and in cooperation with external partners.
+LPP’s global sourcing network is based on three distribution centres, dedicated to servicing over 2,000 stores worldwide (Reserved, Sinsay, House, Cropp and Mohito), as well as Fulfillment Centres, supporting the company’s online sales.
+All logistics processes are designed and managed by LPP Logistics – a logistics operator belonging to the LPP Group.

-The company’s first distribution centre in Pruszcz Gdański was launched in 2008 and, through constant modernisation and several expansions, is now one of the largest and most modern distribution centres in Central and Eastern Europe.
+The company’s first distribution centre in Pruszcz Gdański was launched in 2008.
+It has since undergone modernisation and several expansions.
 In 2017, LPP began shipping from its newly opened FC in Stryków near Łódź.
 As a result of the rapid growth of e-commerce, in 2019 the company opened another warehouse to handle online orders in Romania, and a year later signed a contract to lease warehouse space in Slovakia.
-Further demand for the expansion of logistics facilities resulted in contracts for further Fulfillment Centres in Pruszcz Gdański and Podkarpacie in 2021.
-At the same time, the construction of a second distribution centre in Brześć Kujawski also began, and the facility was launched in 2022.
-Thus, the total warehouse space of all LPP facilities currently amounts to 390,000 m2.
+Further demand for the expansion of logistics facilities resulted in launch of further Fulfillment Centres in Pruszcz Gdański and Podkarpacie in 2022.
+In the same period, the Group’s second distribution centre, Brześć Kujawski DC, became operational.
+At the end of 2022, the total warehouse space of all facilities managed by LPP Logistics amounted to over 400,000 m2.

+Brands

+LPP owns five brands that offer a variety of products aimed at different group of consumers.

 Production

 LPP does not operate its own factories.
 The clothing of the Group's brands is produced mainly in Asia, but also in Poland and other European countries, including Italy, Portugal, Romania, Bulgaria, and Turkey.
-Since 1997, the company has had an office in Shanghai, and since 2015 also in the capital of Bangladesh - Dhaka.
-The employees of the facility are responsible, among others, for the acquisition of suppliers, support for particular stages of production, as well as quality control.
+Since 1997, the company has had an office in Shanghai, and since 2015, also in the capital of Bangladesh - Dhaka.